 I think everyone should be able to come and enjoy these amazingly curious and lovable creatures so am continually working to make your experiences as accessible as possible.
 No matter what your needs, I will always try my best to accommodate you - one thing I can guarantee is that the alpacas will find you fascinating whether you visit on no wheels, two wheels or four!

-As we have step free access right from when you arrive and into the main alpaca paddock, Alpaca Encounter experiences are wheelchair friendly.
+As I have step free access right from when you arrive and into the main alpaca paddock, Alpaca Encounter experiences are wheelchair friendly.
 The paddock was upgraded in early 2021 to install a large area of stone hardstanding right from the gate.
 This makes it easy to move about on and gets you a front row seat for when you do alpaca showering (yes that is a thing!).
 It also means no mud if the weather is a bit grotty or if you come to visit in the winter.

-Our picnic enclosure in the orchard is across the main paddock which is fairly level but is across grass.
+My picnic enclosure in the orchard is across the main paddock which is fairly level but is across grass.
 There is also a small slope into the orchard but all terrain wheelchairs have had no problem getting in or out.
 If you prefer to stay on hard ground and in need of refreshment then there is the National Trust teashop a minute away across the road.

 If Alpaca Trekking is more your thing then this may be possible for all terrain wheelchair users if using the lowland route.
-We can even adapt the route to make it shorter or take more even stretches of ground - just ask and feel free to come check the route out with us beforehand!
+I can even adapt the route to make it shorter or take more even stretches of ground - just ask and feel free to come check the route out with us beforehand!

 Alpacas with Autism

 The alpaca boys aren't really fazed by noise (we can also send in Mr Sharps who can't hear a thing) and I have a few very confident boys who are pretty chilled out around sudden movement if that's your thing.